 Luckily for travelers, the main tourist sights of St Petersburg are located within walkable distance from each other.
 And it means no need to take buses or subway to get to a place of interest if you stay in the city center.
 Actually, I strongly advise you to do it!
 Of course, accommodation is more expensive in the center, but it is much cheaper than in Europe, and totally worth it.
 If you stay in the area I marked in the map below, consider yourself settled.

-Local buses can get you everywhere, so you won’t really need taxis, and if you stay in the city center, you won’t need these buses either.
-Just in case, check this website, which will help you to map your routeЖ I prefer it to Google Maps.
+Metro and local buses can get you everywhere, so you won’t really need taxis, and if you stay in the city center, you won’t need these buses either.
 In case, you need taxi, get the Uber, Yandex Taxi and Gett apps.

 Another way to see St Petersburg at night and enjoy the show of drawing bridges is by booking a place in a night cruise.
 It costs around 800 RUB and you will see the main tourist sights of St Petersburg and, depending on the route, the Fontanka River as well.
 You may bring some snacks and drinks with you.
 This cruise is included in the offer of the St Petersburg Tourist Card.